 If you’re planning to use a balance board exclusively with your standing desk, there are a few things we need to keep in mind when looking for the best balance board.

-- Price.
-Which balance board fits in your budget?
+Which balance board fits your budget?
 There are boards for every price range.
 Some balance boards can be ranged upwards of $100 or more.

-- Sound.
-Most balance boards are quiet, but some may make a slight noise when you move it.
+Most balance boards are quiet, but some may make a slight noise when you move them.
 Keep sound in mind when thinking about a balance board for your office setting.